Primal Trek

 It is associated with the west and autumn.

-A charm with a qilin can be see at open work charms.
+A charm with a qilin can be see at Open Work Charms.

 Vase or Bottle A picture of a bottle or vase can represent the meaning of "peace" or "safety" because both the character for vase (ping 瓶) and that for peace (pingan 平安) are pronounced ping.